Péter Szabó

 Péter Szabó (13 April 1899 – 21 September 1963) was a Hungarian football manager and player.

 Club career

 Born in Budapest, Szabó played with MTK Budapest FC where he won three consecutive championships.
 In 1919 he moves abroad and joins Austrian side Wiener AF, but after making only one appearance in the 1919–20 Austrian football championship he, along his former MTK and national team teammate Alfréd Schaffer sign with German side 1.
 FC Nürnberg.
 Szabó played a total of 43 games for Nurnberg and won the 1920 German football championship.
 Next he played three seasons with Eintracht Frankfurt.
 He also played with German sides FC Wacker München, Chemnitzer BC, Planitzer SC and Polish side Ruch Chorzów.

 International career

-Péter Szabó made 12 appearances for the Hungarian national team between 1916 and 1919.
+Péter Szabó made 12 appearances for the Hungary national team between 1916 and 1919.

 Coaching career

 Peter Szabó had a long coaching career that includes clubs from Turkey, Germany and Hungary.